 Chromium Plating for Engineering Applications

-This training program is designed to be beneficial for operators and supervisors of job shops and captive shops performing hard chromium plating operations on a variety of substrates.
+This training program is beneficial for operators and supervisors of job shops and captive shops performing hard chromium plating operations on a variety of substrates.
 The course can also benefit sales personnel at hard chromium chemical and equipment suppliers.

-- Have knowledge of the basic understanding of basic chemical and electrical principles as they relate to hard chromium plating
+- Have a basic understanding of chemical and electrical principles as they relate to hard chromium plating.

-- Be able to apply Faraday’s law in calculating the amount of time required to obtain a target thickness of chromium plate
+- Be able to apply Faraday’s law in calculating the time required to obtain a target thickness of chromium plate.

-- Be able to identify the causes of common plating related problems and their possible solutions
+- Be able to identify the causes of common plating related problems and their solutions.

 - 1. Chemistry for Hard Chromium Platers

 - This lesson covers the basic chemistry principles needed to better understand the plating process.
-The lesson begins with the structure of an atom and then builds upon that basic information to yield an understanding of chemical reactions as they may be employed to process parts for plating, the plating process itself, and post plating processes as well.
+The lesson begins with the structure of an atom and builds upon that basic information to yield an understanding of chemical reactions as they may be employed to process parts for plating, the plating process itself, and post-plating processes as well.